 Choose a program

-Respiratory care is an allied health specialty which provides a wide range of therapeutic and diagnostic services to patients with heart and lung disorders.
-Respiratory therapists, also known as respiratory care practitioners, are involved in the evaluation and monitoring of of heart and lung function as well as giving treatment.
+Respiratory care is an allied health specialty that provides a wide range of therapeutic and diagnostic services to people with heart and lung disorders.
+Respiratory therapists, also known as respiratory care practitioners, are involved in evaluating and monitoring heart and lung function as well as giving treatment.

-For more information about a career in respiratory care and to view an online video, visit the American Association For Respiratory Care.
+For more information about a career in respiratory care and to watch a video, visit the American Association for Respiratory Care.

 Job opportunities are expected to be very good, especially for respiratory therapists.
-Employment of respiratory therapists is expected to increase faster than the average for all occupations through the year 2018, because of substantial growth in numbers of the middle-aged and elderly population - a development that will heighten the incidence of cardiopulmonary disease.
+Employment of respiratory therapists is expected to increase faster than the average for all occupations through the year 2024 due to substantial growth of the middle-aged and elderly populations — a development that will heighten the incidence of cardiopulmonary disease.

-Respiratory therapists held about 107,000 jobs in 2008.
-More than four out of five jobs were in hospital departments of respiratory care, anesthesiology, or pulmonary medicine.
-Most of the remaining jobs were found in offices of physicians or other health practitioners, consumer goods rental firms that supply respiratory equipment for home use, nursing care facilities and home health-care services.
+Respiratory therapists held about 120,700 jobs in 2014.
+More than four out of five jobs were in hospital departments of respiratory care, anesthesiology or pulmonary medicine.
+Most of the remaining jobs were found in offices of physicians or other health practitioners, consumer goods rental firms that supply respiratory equipment for home use, nursing care facilities, and home health care services.